tensorflow/tensorflow/tensorflow/docs_src/get_started/input_fn.md

 When training a neural network using tf.contrib.learn, it's possible to pass your feature and target data directly into your `fit`, `evaluate`, or `predict` operations.
-Here's an example taken from the @{$tflearn$tf.contrib.learn quickstart tutorial}:
+Here's an example taken from the
+@{$estimator$tf.estimator quickstart tutorial}:

 ```python
 training_set = tf.contrib.learn.datasets.base.load_csv_with_header(